Kindle Paperwhite, Instant Pot, and other gifts you can buy for less than $100:

 If you're looking to do some Xbox Cloud gaming on your Android phone, the PowerA Moga XP5-X Plus is both a wired and wireless game controller for Android smartphone that's also compatible with PCs.
 It includes a detachable phone clip, integrated power bank and mappable Advanced Gaming Buttons, plus combo micro-USB and USB-C cables to charge or play in wired mode.
 The Razer Kishi controller is a more compact solution but the PowerA Moga operates like a standard Xbox controller with better ergonomics.

-Amazon's 5-inch Echo Show 5 is its most affordable smart display, but we'd suggest stepping up to the larger Echo Show 8 (8-inch screen), which is currently on sale for $65 for Black Friday.
-That's an excellent price for it.
+Amazon's 5-inch Echo Show 5 is its most affordable smart display, but we'd suggest stepping up to the larger Echo Show 8 (8-inch screen), which is currently on sale for $80.
+It's been as low as $65 but $80 is still a good price for it.
 Read our Amazon Echo Show 8 review.

 Last September, Logitech unveiled the MX Master 3 ($100), the third generation of its premium home/office mouse.
 Now, a year later, we get the $80 MX Anywhere 3, the third iteration of the company's premium "mobile" mouse, and it may just be my favorite Logitech mouse yet.